This post may contain affiliate links. Please see my disclosure policy for details.

 The popular band from the UK flew over to India in 1968 for a retreat of transcendental meditation with their yogi instructor Maharishi Mahesh.

 Some of the group spent a total of 8 weeks here attending seminars, yoga instruction, and hours of mindful meditation.

 They embraced a life away from the stress and media attention they were receiving worldwide eventually becoming disciples of their guru.

 Their stay proved to be their most productive period and they wrote almost 40 songs while they were here, some featured on the famous White Album.

-Best bet is to hire a auto rickshaw/taxi to take you straight there for a surefire way of finding it.
+The best bet is to hire an auto-rickshaw/taxi to take you straight there for a surefire way of finding it.